zernabhussain/fetchmax/CONTRIBUTING.md

 ### PR Review Process

-1. Automated checks will run (tests, linting, type checking)
+1. **Automated CI checks will run:**
+   - **Quick PR Check** (runs first for fast feedback):
+     - Code linting
+     - TypeScript type checking
+     - Build verification
+     - Unit and integration tests
+   - **Full CI Matrix** (comprehensive testing):
+     - Tests on Ubuntu, Windows, and macOS
+     - Tests on Node.js 18, 20, and 22
+     - E2E tests with Playwright (Ubuntu + Node 20)
+     - Code coverage report

+   All tests must pass before merge.
+The CI automatically:
+   - Installs dependencies
+   - Builds the project
+   - Runs all tests across multiple platforms
+   - Uploads test results if failures occur
+   - Reports coverage to Codecov

 2. Maintainers will review your code
 3. Address any feedback
-4. Once approved, your PR will be merged
+4. Once approved and all CI checks pass, your PR will be merged

 ## 🔌 Creating Plugins